nileshchakraborty/flash-card-study-helper-ai/docs/graphql-api.md

 ---

-## GraphQL Playground
+## Interactive GraphQL Interface

-In development mode, access the GraphQL Playground at:
+In development mode, access the **Apollo Sandbox** (interactive GraphQL client) at:

 ```
 http://localhost:3000/graphql
 ```

+Apollo Sandbox is the modern replacement for GraphQL Playground, offering:
+- Schema exploration
+- Query and mutation testing
+- Real-time syntax validation
+- Auto-completion
+- Documentation browser

-*Note: Playground is disabled in production for security.*
+*Note: The interactive interface is available in both development and production, but production uses a less embedded version for security.*

 ---